 - The settings window is accessible from the main window via the Settings button.
 It allows for modifications to some aspects of the program. - The custom model construction window allows the user to create new models.
 It is accessible via Settings → customize: models. - The symmetry relations window allows the user to define new symmetry relations between models.
 This can be useful to properly link up custom models with existing models.
 Symmetry relations help to properly pair up atoms with model vertices in some cases.
-This window is accessible via Settings → customize: model relations. - The custom graph tracing instructions window allows the user to define new graphs to trace (see section 4.4).
-It is accessible via Settings → customize: graph tracing.
+This window is accessible via Settings → customize: model relations. - The custom graph template window allows the user to define new graphs to trace (see section 4.4).
+It is accessible via Settings → customize: graph templates.

 Each window contains several framed, labelled panels.
-Except for the graph tracing instructions window, each window has a screen panel at the top right position.
-On the main window, this allows for the visualization of atom arrangements, models and fit results by clicking on entries of the preview atom arrangements, preview models, or results panels, respectively.
+Each window has a screen panel at the top right position.
+On the main window, this allows for the visualization of unit cells, graph templates, atom arrangements, models and fit results by clicking on entries of the input files, graph templates, preview atom arrangements, preview models, or results panels, respectively.
 The visualizations for models include the deformations caused by free parameters.
 These can be toggled separately at the bottom left corner of the screen panel.
 Visualizations of results show an overlay of atom arrangement and fitted model, each of which can be hidden separately by clicking on the appropriate boxes at the top of the panel.
-They also show the distances between paired atom and model vectors (Δ /pm).
+They also show the distances between paired atom and model vectors $(\Delta/pm)$ .

 Each window has some space on the bottom for the display of comments and error messages.
 When hovering over a widget, a comment about that widget is displayed there in most cases.
-This feature can be disabled in the settings menu.
 When clicking on an entry in the preview models panel, some information about that model is displayed in the comment bar.
+These features can be disabled in the settings menu.